turbot/steampipe-plugin-env0/docs/tables/env0_organization.md

   created_at >= now() - interval '30' day;
 ```

-### List Organizations that have not been updated in the last 30 days
+### List organizations that have not been updated in the last 30 days

 ```sql
 select